drmortalwombat/oscar64/README.md

 * -n : create pure native code for all functions
 * -d : define a symbol (e.g. NOFLOAT or NOLONG to avoid float/long code in printf)
 * -O1 or -O : default optimizations
-* -O0: disable optimizations
+* -O0 : disable optimizations
-* -O2: more aggressive speed optimizations including auto inline of small functions
+* -O2 : more aggressive speed optimizations including auto inline of small functions
-* -O3: aggressive optimization for speed
+* -O3 : aggressive optimization for speed
-* -Os: optimize for size
+* -Os : optimize for size
-* -Oi: enable auto inline of small functions (part of O2/O3)
+* -Oi : enable auto inline of small functions (part of O2/O3)
-* -Oa: optimize inline assembler (part of O2/O3)
+* -Oa : optimize inline assembler (part of O2/O3)
-* -Oz: enable auto placement of global variables in zero page (part of O3)
+* -Oz : enable auto placement of global variables in zero page (part of O3)
-* -g: create source level debug info and add source line numbers to asm listing
+* -g : create source level debug info and add source line numbers to asm listing
-* -tf: target format, may be prg, crt or bin
+* -tf : target format, may be prg, crt or bin
 * -tm : target machine
 * -d64 : create a d64 disk image
 * -f : add a binary file to the disk image
 * -fz : add a compressed binary file to the disk image
 * -xz : extended zero page usage, more zero page space, but no return to basic
+* -cid : cartridge type ID, used by vice emulator

 A list of source files can be provided.